aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Tue Aug 20 05:07:40 2024
+Last update: Wed Aug 21 05:08:03 2024

 ### Let's play! 🎮